drush-ops/drush-launcher/README.md

     ```Shell
     sudo mv drush.phar /usr/local/bin/drush
     ```

-## Update

-The Drush Launcher is able to self update to the latest release.
+The Drush Launcher Phar is able to self update to the latest release.

 ```Shell
     drush self-update
 ```

+## Installation - Homebrew

+Mac OSX systems are welcome to use Homebrew to install - `brew install drush-launcher`.
+To upgrade, run `brew upgrade drush-launcher`.

 ## Alternatives